xen0n/github-rs/README.md

 | CodeCov   | [![codecov](https://codecov.io/gh/mgattozzi/github-rs/branch/master/graph/badge.svg)](https://codecov.io/gh/mgattozzi/github-rs)      |
 | crates.io | ![crates.io](https://img.shields.io/crates/v/github-rs.svg)

-Pure Rust bindings to the Github API using Hyper and Serde
+Pure Rust bindings to the Github API

 ## Incomplete Bindings
-This is in no way close to being done for most of the Github API, but the functionality that is available does do a lot of the work that one would expect when accessing the API.
+Please look at the [endpoints](./docs/endpoints.md) docs to see which endpoints are currently covered in the API.

 ## Dependencies and Support
 github-rs is intended to work on all tier 1 supported Rust systems: